 This is the perfect tour to get acquainted with our Dark Sky Park.
-After meeting your guide at the predetermined meeting point in the Waterton townsite, your guide will lead you on a stroll around the Waterton townsite, where you will notice the different varieties of light fixtures found around town and learn about light pollution and what is being done to mitigate it in Waterton Lakes National Park.
+After meeting your guide at the predetermined meeting point in the Waterton townsite, your guide will lead you on a stroll around the Waterton townsite, where you will notice the dark sky compliant light fixtures found around town and learn about light pollution and what is being done to mitigate it in Waterton Lakes National Park.

 Use your eyes and ears to watch and listen for different nocturnal creatures that make their way around the Waterton townsite after dark.
 Your guide will teach you about some of the creatures that become active after the sun sets.

 Conditions permitting, you will gaze up at the night sky and be treated to a short, introductory tour of the overhead celestial sphere.
 Your guide will give you a brief overview of visible constellations and night sky objects that are easily visible with the naked eye.
 If conditions make viewing the stars difficult, the tour may seek temporary shelter in one of the town's camp kitchen shelters, as your guide will offer a constellation tour using a stargazing-app-equipped tablet.